karlproject/karldocs/hosting/mailserver.rst

 - Software upgrades as appropriate

+- Analyzing inbound/outbound log files looking for problems, on an hourly basis

 Anti-responsibilities:

 - Basics of filters and vacation lists

-- Analyzing inbound/outbound log files looking for problems

 - Subprocess that connects to repoze.postoffice